ad2476/HAB/Project Summary.md

 The payload consists of: three cameras, a GPS unit, a GSM unit, an Arduino and various sensors, a heating system, and plenty of batteries.
 For a detailed overview of the project, see: https://github.com/ad2476/HAB.

 ###The setup:
-The flight package consists of three major components: Payload box, Parachute, and Balloon.
+The flight package consists of three major components:
+**Payload box**, **Parachute**, and **Balloon**.

 ####*The Payload Box*:
 The box is constructed out of 6 rectangles insulating hard styrofoam, which are reinforced and held together through supporting wooden dowels and aluminum tape.
-Inside, foam padding on all sides keeps the payload cushioned and provides additional insulation against the frigid exterior (expecting outside) temperatures around -60°C).
+Inside, foam padding on all sides keeps the payload cushioned and provides additional insulation against the frigid exterior (expecting outside temperatures of around -60°C).
 All electronics will be placed in the remaining space.
 ####*The Parachute*:
 The parachute is a nylon chute that will be attached via a 50lb fishing line to the payload box.
 It will then, in turn, be attached from the top to the balloon neck (also via a 50lb fishing line).
 In this sense, it will "connect" the payload with the balloon, and will be ready to open when the balloon pops.